 Substance-induced psychiatric disorders are psychiatric changes produced by substance use or withdrawal that resemble independent psychiatric disorders (eg, depression Depressive Disorders Depressive disorders are characterized by sadness severe enough or persistent enough to interfere with function and often by decreased interest or pleasure in activities.
-Exact cause is unknown... read more , psychosis Introduction to Schizophrenia and Related Disorders Schizophrenia and related psychotic disorders— brief psychotic disorder, delusional disorder, schizoaffective disorder, schizophreniform disorder, and schizotypal personality disorder—are characterized... read more , anxiety Overview of Anxiety Disorders Everyone periodically experiences fear and anxiety.
-Fear is an emotional, physical, and behavioral response to an immediately recognizable external threat (eg, an intruder, a car spinning on... read more , or neurocognitive disorders).
+Exact cause is unknown... read more , psychosis Introduction to Schizophrenia and Related Disorders Schizophrenia and related psychotic disorders— brief psychotic disorder, delusional disorder, schizoaffective disorder, schizophreniform disorder, and schizotypal personality disorder—are characterized... read more , anxiety Overview of Anxiety Disorders Anxiety disorders are characterized by persistent and excessive fear and anxiety and the dysfunctional behavioral changes a patient may use to mitigate these feelings.
+Anxiety disorders are... read more , or neurocognitive disorders).

 For a psychiatric disorder to be considered substance-induced, the substance involved must be known to be capable of causing the disorder.
 Substances can be members of the 10 classes of drug that typically cause substance-related disorders Overview of Substance Use Substance-related disorders involve substances that directly activate the brain's reward system.
 The activation of the reward system typically causes feelings of pleasure; the specific characteristics... read more or many others (eg, anticholinergics and corticosteroids may cause temporary psychotic syndromes).
 In addition, the psychiatric disorder should

 Appear within 1 month of substance intoxication or withdrawal

 Not have manifested before use of the substance